Palmer Station Timeline

 Summer 1997-98

-The NSF-chartered research vessel Laurence M. Gould (LMG), named for the second in command to Admiral Richard E. Byrd on his first antarctic expedition (1929-1930), was dedicated in a ceremony near New Orleans on 9 October 1997.
-Photo credit: Teresa McLain, USAP (photo and caption: Antarctic Journal, October 1997).
-The The LMG was originally scheduled to open Palmer Station for this season, but various delays pushed her delivery date back, so science and logistics support to Palmer Station were provied by the NPPalmer, tourist cruise ships, and the R/V Abel J. The first LMG arrival at Palmer was in January 1998.
+The NSF-chartered research vessel Laurence M. Gould (LMG), named for the second-in-command to Admiral Richard E. Byrd on his first Antarctic expedition (1928-30), was dedicated/christened in a ceremony at La Rose, LA (near New Orleans) on 9 October 1997.
+The full story, with more photos, is here.
+The LMG was originally scheduled to open Palmer Station for this season, but various delays pushed the delivery date back, so science and logistics support to Palmer Station were provided by the Nathaniel B. Palmer, tourist cruise ships, and the R/V Abel J. The LMG finally headed south toward Punta Arenas and Palmer Station on Christmas Day, and reached Palmer Station for the first time on 26 January.Seawater intake pumps rebuilt

 Survey of Marr Glacier conducted--determining that it had retreated an average of 10 meters per year since a 1995 survey.